joeechua/Ads-Decoder_ext/README.md

 Before detection, make sure that the checkpoint file for both Faster R-CNN and Text Faster R-CNN model exist in the `outputs` directory.

-You can choose to download the pretrained models using the link below.
+You can choose to download the pretrained models using the link below and put files in the `outputs` directory.

 * Faster R-CNN (6 epochs): https://drive.google.com/file/d/1grz1hLD2C03j7DPhr42kDiOQUBFbqCS7/view?usp=sharing
 * Text Faster R-CNN (3 epochs):